What’s On in Sydney February 2023

-February sees the last month of summer and with the kids heading back to school, life is getting back to normal after the Christmas/school holiday period.
-Prices and availability of accommodation usually improve although World Pride this year has pushed price much higher than normal.
+February is the last month of summer and with the kids heading back to school, life is getting back to normal after the Christmas/school holiday period.
+Prices and availability of accommodation usually improve although World Pride this year has pushed prices much higher than normal.

 You may also notice plenty of lanterns in the streets in honour of the Lunar New Year.